Are there additional forms I need to register for a program?

 Where do I find more information on lodging?

-Yosemite Conservancy Reserved Rooms: Program descriptions will indicate when a room with bath (and a few without) is available for participants for an additional cost at Yosemite Lodge, Curry Village, the Wawona Hotel or elsewhere.
+Yosemite Conservancy Reserved Rooms: Program descriptions will indicate when a room with bath (and a few without) is available for participants for an additional cost at Yosemite Valley Lodge, Half Dome Village, the Big Trees Lodge or elsewhere.
 See the specific program description for lodging location.

 Reserving a Room on Your Own: If you would like to reserve a room on your own please call 801-559-4911 or check yosemitepark.com for reservations.
 In addition, there are other accommodations outside Yosemite.
 Please call Yosemite Conservancy for more information at 209-379-2317 x 10.